qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_image.rst

 .. figure:: img/image_mainproperties.png
    :align: center

-   Image Item Properties panel
+   Picture Item Properties panel

 You first have to select the image you want to display.
-There are several ways to set the :guilabel:`image source` in the **Main properties** area.
+There are several ways to set the :guilabel:`Image source`:

 #.
+In the :guilabel:`Main properties` group, use the |browseButton|
-Use the browse button |browseButton| of :guilabel:`image source` to select a
+   :sup:`Browse` button of :guilabel:`image source` to
-   file on your computer using the browse dialog.
+   select a file on your computer.
 The browser will start in the SVG-libraries provided with QGIS.
 Besides :file:`SVG`, you can also select other image formats like :file:`.png` or :file:`.jpg`.
 #.
-You can enter the source directly in the :guilabel:`image source` text field.
+You can enter the source directly in the :guilabel:`Image source` text field.
-   You can even provide a remote URL-address to an image.
+   You can even provide a remote URL-address to a picture.
 #.
-From the **Search directories** area you can also select an image from
+From the :guilabel:`Search directories` area you can also select an image
-   :guilabel:`loading previews ...` to set the image source.
+   from the loaded previews to set the image source.
+These images are by default provided    by folders set in :menuselection:`Settings --> Options --> System --> SVG Paths`.
 #.
-Use the data defined button |dataDefined| to set the image source from a
+Use the |dataDefined| :sup:`data defined override` button to set the image
-   record or using a regular expression.
+   source from a feature attribute or using a regular expression.

+.. note:: In the :guilabel:`Search directories` group, you can use the **[Add]** and **[Remove]** buttons in the group to customize the list of folders to fetch and preview images from.

-With the :guilabel:`Resize mode` option, you can set how the image is displayed when the frame is changed, or choose to resize the frame of the image item so it matches the original size of the image.
+With the :guilabel:`Resize mode` option, you can set how the image is displayed when the frame is resized:

-You can select one of the following modes:

-* Zoom: Enlarges the image to the frame while maintaining aspect ratio of picture.
+* ``Zoom``: enlarges/reduces the image to the frame while maintaining aspect ratio of picture;
-* Stretch: Stretches image to fit inside the frame, ignores aspect ratio.
+* ``Stretch``: etretches image to fit inside the frame, ignores aspect ratio;
-* Clip: Use this mode for raster images only, it sets the size of the image to original image size without scaling and the frame is used to clip the image, so only the part of the image inside the frame is visible.
+* ``Clip``: use this mode for raster images only, it sets the size of the image to original image size without scaling and the frame is used to clip the image, so only the part of the image inside the frame is visible;
-* Zoom and resize frame: Enlarges image to fit frame, then resizes frame to fit resultant image.
+* ``Zoom and resize frame``: enlarges image to fit frame, then resizes frame to fit resultant image;
-* Resize frame to image size: Sets size of frame to match original size of image without scaling.
+* ``Resize frame to image size``: sets size of frame to match original size of image without scaling.

-Selected resize mode can disable the item options 'Placement' and 'Image rotation'.
-The :guilabel:`Image rotation` is active for the resize mode 'Zoom' and 'Clip'.
+Depending on the selected :guilabel:`Resize mode`, the :guilabel:`Placement` and :guilabel:`Image rotation` options are disabled or not.
 With :guilabel:`Placement` you can select the position of the image inside its frame.
-The **Search directories** area allows you to add and remove directories with images in SVG format to the picture database.
-A preview of the pictures found in the selected directories is shown in a pane and can be used to select and set the image source.

 .. _parameterized_svg: